-In order to develop the next generation of freshwater researchers, FRESH students will engage in a variety of different training activities.
-In addition to working up their research plan with their supervisor, students will spend the first 6 months or so focusing on acquiring core skills in freshwater biosciences and sustainability.
-The training will provide students both with common core skills and skills relevant to their particular project.
-In addition to core skills training, students will participate in cohort-based ‘real world’ challenges set by stakeholders.
-They will also be expected to attend and present at the WSA Annual Conference.
+In order to develop the next generation of freshwater researchers, FRESH students engage in a variety of different training activities.
+In addition to working up their research plan with their supervisor, students spend the first 6 months or so focusing on acquiring core skills in freshwater biosciences and sustainability.
+The training provides students both with common core skills and skills relevant to their particular project.
+In addition to core skills training, students participate in cohort-based ‘real world’ challenges set by stakeholders.
+They also attend and present at the WSA Annual Conference.

 A typical Year One outline of Training is as follows:

-Induction- Completed in the first month with small group and full-cohort activities (approx one week duration)
+Induction- Completed in the first month with small group and full-cohort activities (approx 10 days duration)